Unsupervised tree boosting for learning probability distributions: Method

 \section{Method}

-\subsection{CDF-based addition and residualization for univariate distributions}

-We start by defining notions of addition and residuals in the one-dimensional setting before generalizing them to multivariate distributions.
+In this section, we start by defining notions of addition and residuals for one-dimensional settings and next generalize them for multivariate distributions to introduce the new tree boosting algorithm.

+\subsection{CDF-based Addition and Residualization for Univariate Distributions}

 Without loss of generality, let $(0,1]$ represent the one-dimensional sample space.
 For ease of exploration, we shall assume that the distributions are absolutely continuous on the sample space with respect to the Lebesgue measure and have full support.

 We first make an observation that if a random variable $X\sim G$, its sampling distribution, then $\G(X)\sim {\rm Unif}(0,1]$, where $\G$ denotes the CDF of $G$.
 (Throughout we will use bold font letters to indicate the CDFs of the corresponding distributions.)
 As such, the CDF transform ``removes'' the distributional structure of $G$ from the sampling distribution of $X$.
 Thus one can think of $r=\G(X)$ as a ``residual''.
 Moreover, Unif(0,1] serves as the notion of ``zero'', whose CDF is the identity map, in the space of probability distributions as it is the remaining distribution after ``subtracting'' the true sampling distribution $G$ from $X$.